FullScreenShenanigans/EightBittr/packages/pixelrendr/README.md

 #### 3. Filters

-Many sprites are different versions of other sprites, often simply identical or miscolored (the only two commands supported so far).
+Many sprites are different versions of other sprites, often either identical or differently colored (the only two commands supported so far).
 So, a library may declare the following filter:

 ```javascript